ssddanbrown/sslcheck/readme.md

 If you can't execute the script directly you may need to envoke the script via php (`php sslcheck www.example.com`);

-You can check mutiple domains by listing them all out when running the script:
+You can check multiple domains by listing them all out when running the script:

 ```
 sslcheck www.google.com www.example.com www.github.com
 ```

+If a domain is found to have multiple A or AAAA records then each will be checked individually and the IP will be shown alongside the domain in the output.

 #### Usage via Email